adamysyim/quality-of-life-eco395m-final/README.md

 ##  Findings and Analysis

 #### [Indexes]
-- Economic Indexes (purchasing power index, property price to income ratios, cost of living index), by their nature, have correlation coefficient of more than 0.5.
+- Economic Indexes (purchasing power index, property price to income ratios, cost of living index), by their nature, have correlation coefficient of more than 0.5
+- Purchasing power index-property price to income ratios: 0.6

 #### [World]
 - The data contains Quality of Life Index and its sub-indexes across 255 cities in the world in 2022.
 The number of cities surveyed has grown for the last 5 years (184 in 2018)